 You can pursue genetic genealogy one or both of these ways:

-What you hope to achieve, along with other factors, will determine what kit you order.
+What you hope to achieve will determine what kit you order.
 Feel free to contact me for advice or start by reviewing these sections to help you decide which kit is right for you.

 The DNA Project is managed by the admins listed to the right and processed by Family Tree DNA (FTDNA), the leader in genetic genealogy for surname studies.
 They provide us with the best available tools to interpret and organize individual and project data including: